ZakariaBinMoti/shopify-backdoor-management/README.md

 # Shopify Backdoor Management Tool

-This is a lightweight internal management tool built to help manage Shopify-based eCommerce stores efficiently.
-It enables authorized users to add, view, and delete website listings, with secure login functionality.
+This tool is developed for **Shopify developers and freelancers** who face non-payment or fraud after completing store development projects for international clients.
+It acts as a backdoor control panel to **remotely deactivate or activate** a client’s website after the project is delivered, offering protection against scams and unfair practices.

+## 🔒 Purpose

+After completing a Shopify store, many developers share full access with clients.
+Unfortunately, in some cases, clients take the site and disappear without paying.
+This tool provides a way to retain some level of control by embedding a script in the Shopify theme.
+You can then **remotely deactivate the site** by toggling a status from this control panel.

+---

+## 📋 Shopify Backdoor Website Instruction Guideline

+### 1. Add a New Project
+Click the **"Add New Project"** button and fill in the following details:
+- Project Name (optional)
+- Client Name
+- Developer Name
+- Status (Active/Inactive)

+### 2. Submit Your Project
+Click **Submit** to save the project.

+### 3. Copy the Code
+Find your newly added project in the list and **copy the generated script code**.

+### 4. Embed in Shopify
+Paste the script code just above the closing `</body>` tag in the **`theme.liquid`** file of the client's Shopify store.

+### 5. Manage Website Status
+Use the **Active / Inactive** buttons to control the visibility or availability of the website in real time.

+---

-## 🔐 Features
+## 🚀 Features

+- 🧑‍💻 Developer-focused dashboard
-- 🔐 User Authentication (Login / Logout)
+- 🔐 Login & logout functionality
-- 📥 Add Shopify website records with email tagging
-- 📊 View only the data of the logged-in user
-- 🗑️ Delete website entries with confirmation
-- 🚨 Admin view: access to all user data
-- 🔄 Realtime data fetch using React Query
+- 🎯 Project-based script generation
+- 🧩 Real-time status toggling (active/inactive)
+- ⚙️ Script integration into Shopify's `theme.liquid`
-- 🛡️ Protected frontend/backend routes
+- 🛡️ Backend protection for listed projects
-- 📢 Popup alerts for new updates
-- 🌐 Hosted on Vercel (Frontend) and Render / Railway (Backend)

-## 🚀 Version

-**Current Version:** `v1.0.1-BETA`
+---

 ## 🛠 Tech Stack

-- Frontend: React.js + TailwindCSS
+- **Frontend**: React.js + TailwindCSS
-- Backend: Node.js + Express.js
+- **Backend**: Node.js + Express.js
-- Database: MongoDB
+- **Database**: MongoDB
-- Auth: Local Storage (for demo use)

-## 📝 Usage

-Clone the repo, set up `.env` files with your MongoDB URI, and start the client and server separately.
+- **Auth**: LocalStorage (Demo Use Only)

 ---

-> ⚠️ This tool is intended for internal/private use only.
-Make sure to implement proper authentication and validation in production environments.
+## 📌 Current Version

+`v1.0.1-BETA`

+---

+## ⚠️ Important Note

+> This tool is designed for developer protection and educational purposes only.
+Always comply with client contracts, platform policies, and local laws.
+Misuse of this tool can lead to legal consequences.

+---